Ethea2/Ethea2/README.md

 - 🚗💨 Fast learner 🚗💨
 - 🎸 Guitar player 🎸
 - 🎮 An avid competitive gamer and E-sports enthusiast 🎮
-- 🐤Born in the Philippines 🇵🇭 and raised in Oman 🇴🇲🐤
+- 🐤 Born in the Philippines 🇵🇭 and raised in Oman 🇴🇲🐤
-- 🐍 My favorite language is Python 🐍
+- 🦦 My favorite language is Golang 🦦
+- 🐧 Linux Enjoyer 🐧

 ### **📈My Stats📈:**